merRen22/merRen22/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a mobile app for calculating ( mostly testing compose and kmm 📱 ) and an arbitrage bot :robot:
+- 🔭 I’m currently working on a mobile app for calculating ( mostly testing compose and kmm 📱 )
 - 🌱 I’m currently learning golang

 ### Papers 📰